-So for example, on July 1=get rid of one item, July 2= get rid of two items and so on.
-I knew it would most definitely be a challenge by the end of the month, with the thought of getting rid of 31 items on July 31st looming, I had no idea how I would be doing that but thought I could save things like paperwork, or the garage, shed for the big days, maybe?
-Little did I know that something would be making itself gone for me.
+So, for example, on July 1=get rid of one item, July 2= get rid of two items, and so on.
+I knew it would most definitely be a challenge by the end of the month, with the thought of getting rid of 31 items on July 31st looming, I had no idea how I would do that but thought I could save things like paperwork, or the garage, shed for the big days, maybe?
+Little did I know that something would make itself gone for me.

 I had a friend on Instagram say something very interesting to me while I was talking about this project.

 “removing clutter makes space for something new-not necessarily something material-more like growth or change in some aspect of life.“